 For the companies that received warning letters, they are trying to tip-toe around the vague FDA regulations by labeling bottles differently.
 Instead of bottles that say ‘Homeopathic HCG,” they will instead read ‘Homeopathically Processed HCG.’
 Also, the homeopathic HCG will now no longer be able to even contain trace amounts of the actual HCG hormone as indicated by 6X, 12X, 30X etc. The HCG companies will now be required to sell an HCG type appetite suppressant which, when boiled down to the truth, will mostly be a vitamin cocktail.

 The FDA says that HCG, whether prescribed or homeopathic or vibrational or any other way, has never been approved for weight loss.
-I has been approved for use in fertility treatments and for some late blooming males, but never for weight loss.
+I have been approved for use in fertility treatments and for some late blooming males, but never for weight loss.

 Aside from the issues with HCG, the FDA says a 500-calorie diet by itself is pretty risky, “You can get gallstones and develop other health problems from such severe restrictions on what you eat.”